miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 | AWS Outposts     | Deploy Outposts Racks in your own Data Centers to extend AWS services                        |
 | AWS WaveLength   | Brings AWS services to the edge of the 5G networks – Ultra-low latency applications          |
 | AWS Local Zones  | Bring AWS resources (compute, database, storage, ...) closer to your users – Good for latency-sensitive applications |

+Test3 Question 41 Incorrect

+A company has a static website hosted on an Amazon Simple Storage Service (Amazon S3) bucket in an AWS Region in Asia.
+Although most of its users are in Asia, now it wants to drive growth globally.
+How can it improve the global performance of its static website?

+Correct answer
+Use Amazon CloudFront to improve the performance of your website

+Use AWS Web Application Firewall (AWS WAF) to improve the performance of your website

+Use Amazon CloudFormation to improve the performance of your website

+Your answer is incorrect
+Use Amazon S3 Transfer Acceleration (Amazon S3TA) to improve the performance of your website

 [Back to the top](#table-of-contents)